shutter-network/shutter-keyper-deployment/README.md

 ## Backups

+### New Backup and Restore Guide

+We have introduced a new backup and restore process with dedicated scripts to make it easier and safer to preserve your Keyper’s data.

+**All keypers should follow the new process** described in the [Backup and Restore Guide](./scripts/BACKUP_RESTORE.md) to ensure backups are complete and restores work correctly.

+### Previous Manual Backup

+(Deprecated – use only for reference.)

-Once your Keyper is up and running, you should regularly back up the following:
+If you are still using the manual process, regularly back up the following:

 - `.env`
 - `./config`